LazarosPan/Pneumonia-Detection/README.md

 ## 5. Conclusions

-Our experiments showed that ensemble models significantly outperformed individual models in pneumonia detection from chest X-rays.
+The experiments showed that ensemble models significantly outperformed individual models in pneumonia detection from chest X-rays.
 Specifically, models combining ResNet-18 and ResNet-50 architectures yielded the highest accuracies.
 ResNet-18 demonstrated strong performance, especially with learning rate schedulers like ReduceLROnPlateau.

 Data augmentation and learning rate scheduling played a critical role in improving model performance.
-In future work, we plan to further enhance the models by exploring new hyperparameters, expanding the dataset, and potentially using transfer learning techniques.
+In future work, it is planned to further enhance the models by exploring new hyperparameters, expanding the dataset, and potentially using transfer learning techniques.
 This project demonstrates the potential of deep learning in automating medical diagnostics for pneumonia detection.